-From my research, I found out that there are several reasons fish suffers from fin rot disease.
+From my research, I found out that there are several reasons fish suffer from fin rot disease.
 As fin rot is a bacterial disease, it is caused by different types of gram-negative bacteria, including Vibrio, Aeromonas, and Pseudomonas Fluorescens.
-These bacteria feed on fin membranes of a fish, damages the fin’s tissue, which is then vulnerable to secondary fungal infections.
+These bacteria feed on the fin membranes of a fish, damages the fin’s tissue, which is then vulnerable to secondary fungal infections.

 So, the most significant cause of fin rot disease is the poor condition of the living environment.
-Poor water quality leads to overgrowth of gram-negative bacteria and spreading of diseases through the tank.
+Poor water quality leads to the overgrowth of gram-negative bacteria and the spreading of diseases through the tank.
 To maintain your water quality, you need to stop overfeeding your fish, stop overcrowding your aquarium and do water changes regularly.